-Then, by the execution algorithm, their dependency graphs are identical, and, moreover, they are in the same strongly connected component.
+Then, by the execution algorithm, γ and δ have each other in their dependency graphs, and moreover, they are in the same strongly connected components of their respective graphs.
 By the execution algorithm, whenever one command is executed, the other is also executed.
 Since the execution algorithm is deterministic, and since, by Lemma 1, every replica builds the same dependency graphs for γ and δ , every replica will execute the commands in the same order.